icure/icure-medical-device-react-native-boilerplate-app-template/README.md

 We chosed this set of technologies, because we consider them as the most efficient ones to work with.
 Nonetheless, you can of course work with the technologies of your choices and still integrate the iCure MedTech Typescript SDK in your React Native app.

-## What is included in this template ?
+## What includes this template ?
 All the needed dependencies to work with iCure in a React Native app, including:
 - the [iCure MedTech Typescript SDK](https://github.com/icure/icure-medical-device-js-sdk)
 - the [iCure React Native Cryptography](https://github.com/icure/icure-react-native-cryptography) libraries

 This template also includes the implementation of the [iCure authentication flow](https://docs.icure.com/sdks/how-to/how-to-authenticate-a-user/how-to-authenticate-a-user) (Both registration and login).

-## Where to head next ?
+## What's next next ?
-Check out our [MedTech Documentation](https://docs.icure.com/sdks/intro) and more particularly our [How To's](https://docs.icure.com/sdks/how-to/index), in order to start implementing new functionalities inside your React Native App !
+Check out our [MedTech Documentation](https://docs.icure.com/sdks/quick-start/react-native-quick-start) and more particularly our [How To's](https://docs.icure.com/sdks/how-to/index), in order to start implementing new functionalities inside your React Native App !